People often want to know which of the parks they should visit when planning a visit to Walt Disney World.

 The World Showcase is best known for its food and beverage offerings.
 However, it’s not completely devoid of rides.

-France is home to EPCOT’s newest attraction: Remy’s Ratatouille Adventure.
+France is home to EPCOT’s popular Remy’s Ratatouille Adventure.
 And in Norway, you can cool off on Frozen Ever After.
 This boat ride features the beloved sisters, Anna and Elsa, along with their friends Olaf, Sven, and Kristoff.

 Is EPCOT or Animal Kingdom better?